jefflunt/glint-ui/README.md

 Mappings will be applied to the first joystick with the same name as the joystick you configured.
 An Xbox 360 controller with the xboxdrv driver was used for testing.
 POV hats are automatically mapped to directions (so if you're not using an analog stick, you'll need to skip mapping Up/Down/Left/Right by pressing a keyboard key).

-**Keep in mind you'll have to set up your emulator separately from EmulationStation.**
+**Keep in mind you'll have to set up your emulator separately from glint-es.**
 If you're using RetroArch, a handy input config generation tool can be found in the tools/ subdirectory - you can use it with `retroarch-joyconfig -o ~/.retroarch.cfg` or something similar.
 You may need to tell RetroArch to load this config file with `-c ~/.retroarch.cfg` in your RetroArch launch commands.

-EmulationStation will return once your system's command terminates (i.e. your emulator closes).
+glint-es will return once your system's command terminates (i.e. your emulator closes).

 **Keyboard mappings:**